wadie/material2-carousel/README.md

 The first author of this project is Gabriel Sanches, and he archived this awesome project, because he don't use Angular anymore.
 But I will very happy to can help de Open Source community.

-In next days I will push some adjusts, bumping this project to version 9 of Angular, and revising some issues and viewing pull requests of the archived project.
-And I will publish this package in another account of npm.
-I still not know if I'll create another account in npm, to take this thing must professional, or just in my personal account, but I'll be in touch.

 I want to help the community, and if you have some feature or issue, please contributte to this project.
 I will really appreciate that!

 Thank you!